 - Is the tattoo parlor reputable?
 It’s worth visiting a few tattoo parlors before you decide to get a tattoo to see how trustworthy the parlor is.
-Reading reviews online or hearing about the shop through word of mouth are good ways to gauge how safe the shop is.
+Reading reviews online or hearing about the shop through word-of-mouth are good ways to gauge how safe the shop is.

 - Does your potential tattoo artist follow safety procedures?
 Your tattoo artist should use a new, sterilized needle every time they start a tattoo.
 They should also wear gloves at all times.

-If your tattoo artist gives you instructions on how to take care of your tattoo, follow those instructions closely.
+If your tattoo artist gave you instructions on how to take care of your tattoo, follow those instructions closely.
 If they didn’t provide you with clear guidelines afterward, give them a call.
 They should be able to provide you with aftercare information.